 Furthermore, a credit union or bank can also forward your banking records to ChexSystems that holds information for five years.
 By owing an outstanding banking debt, paying does not necessarily get the debt immediately struck from your report.
 That is why consumers need bank accounts that cater to those with bad credit.
 This is because a paid banking debt may continue affecting your ability to open a new account with other banking institutions.

 Mistakes do happen, and most people lack the skills for managing checking accounts.
-In fact, managing a checking account is usually not taught by parents or in school.
+Managing a checking account is usually not taught by parents or in school.

 Bank Accounts For Bad Credit: Offering You A Second Chance